 Discussion

 Ionomics has been a powerful tool for determining the elemental status of plants, assessing homeostasis, and evaluating the genetic architecture responsible for ionomic variation.
 With its unprecedented scale, our study not only examined the genetic basis of the ionome but also how individual ionomic loci responded to different environments (i.e., expressed GxE) in perennial switchgrass.
-We detected 77 significant QTL across the 18 elements, and half of these QTL had significant QTLxE effects.
-This indicated the importance of the environmental context in elemental variation at the level of QTL.
+We detected 77 significant QTL across the 18 elements, half of which had significant QTLxE effects.
+This indicated the importance of the environmental context in elemental variation at the QTL level.
 We observed common QTL colocalization between elements, which supported a partially shared regulatory network for element uptake, transportation, or accumulation.
 Understanding the genetic architecture of elemental accumulation in our outbred population is the first step in uncovering the potential for ionomic adaptation in switchgrass in response to divergent environmental conditions.

 Genotype by environment interactions are common across many different phenotypes, species, and environments.
 Previous work has found that GxE is often caused by differential sensitivity in response to the environment, and that antagonistic pleiotropy (or trade-offs) at the whole-genome level are relatively rare or weak (Des Marais et al., 2013; Wadgymar et al., 2017; Lowry et al., 2019).
 Our study found not only conditional neutral effects, but substantial antagonistic pleiotropy (54%) across the ionomic QTL with QTLxE, indicating that alleles had opposing effects on element content in different environments.
 This result suggests that the plant ionome may play an important role in local adaptation, as both model and empirical work have suggested that there should be strong trade-offs involved in local adaptation at the level of QTL (Felsenstein, 1976; Bradshaw & Schemske, 2003; Kawecki & Ebert, 2004).
 Our cross design also allowed us to compare allelic effects for two distinct lowland vs. upland crosses and determine if there was variation in effects between these crosses.
 Interestingly, some ionomic QTL showed differential sensitivity in one cross but antagonistic pleiotropy in the other.
 This suggests that the same set of loci may not be consistently responsible for divergence between lowland and upland switchgrass ecotypes, and implies that substantial ionomic variation also exists within upland and lowland ecotypes.
 In essence, these results suggest that different loci contribute to ionomic variation across the range of the species, and that ionomic divergence among ecotypes was not based on fixed differences between the ecotypes.